Wal-Mart and allies in face-off with Apple Pay over mobile payments

 There would be no pooling of data across retailers, Davidson said, and shoppers can opt to remain anonymous.
 "Consumers will determine how they are marketed to or not marketed to," he said.

-MCX says CurrentC will be secure, an assertion that was tested on Wednesday when the group confirmed that hackers had obtained the e-mail addresses of some participants in a pilot program.
+MCX says CurrentC will be secure, an assertion that was tested on Wednesday when the group confirmed that hackers had obtained the e-mail addresses of some participants in a pilot programme.

 While Wal-Mart has said it has no plans to support Apple Pay, its rival Target is taking a more nuanced approach.
 Target has said it plans to use MCX for in-store checkout but is allowing Apple Pay for online purchases through its mobile app.
 Target is featured on the Apple Pay website.